cfillion/reapack-index/README.md

 ### Installation

-Ruby 2 need to be installed on your computer and ready to be used.
+Ruby 2 need to be installed on your computer and ready to be used from a command prompt.
+Run the following command from a command prompt (cmd.exe, Terminal.app, XTerm) to install reapack-index on your computer:
-Install the dependencies with these commands:

 ```
-cd path-to-this-repository
-gem install bundler
+gem install reapack-index
-bundle install
 ```

 ### Usage

 ```
-bundle exec bin/reascript-indexer [options] [path-to-your-reascript-repository]
+reascript-indexer [options] [path-to-your-reascript-repository]
 ```

 ```